javbotero/Outer-Coast/_includes/semester.md

 ###Eligibility

 High school graduates are eligible to apply.
 We are looking for students  who want to develop their critical thinking, listening, and communication skills while engaging with the communities around them, both big and small.
 We place a special emphasis on recruiting students from under-resourced backgrounds.
-[Apply here.](http://outercoast.org/apply-semester.html)

 ###Location